 The information about the type of stitch and their respective dissolving times were referenced from this study.

 Therefore, depending on what type of suture material your dentist used will determine when they dissolve.
 It could be as short as a week but it could also be as long as 4 weeks.

 Although we would have to say that one of the most common and popular resorbable suture that is used by dentists is the chromic gut.
 Probably about 95% of the time, your dissolving wisdom teeth stitches will be the chromic gut.

 Thus, you can most likely expect them to go away on their own in about 10-14 days as per the chart above.

 When stitches dissolve vs when they get absorbed

-The most common stitches that dissolve that dentist use after wisdom teeth removal are chromic gut sutures and they "dissolve" after 10-14 days.
+The most common dissolving stitches that dentists use after wisdom teeth removal are chromic gut sutures which are made of animal intestines and they "dissolve" after 10-14 days.
 Even though we say that they dissolve, they technically don't get fully absorbed by the body until roughly 70 days.

 What we mean by fully absorbed is if we planted a spool of chromic gut sutures deep inside of your body, it would take a total of 70 days for it to be gone.
 This number is much different than the 10-14 days, which we tell our patients.

 The reason why we tell our patients that the stitches will dissolve in 10-14 days is because the sutures usually break down enough where they usually fall out on their own.
 It doesn't have to be fully broken down for them to come out.
 Those two weeks are sufficient for them to no longer be noticeable in your mouth.